 Introduction Week Orientation: The Introduction Week begins on your selected start date and runs for five days.
 This option is very popular among IVHQ volunteers as you’ll gain a deeper understanding of the Vietnamese culture, a true appreciation of local life and have extra time to bond with your fellow volunteers.
 You’ll also get to see some of Ho Chi Minh’s notable landmarks, visit markets and take a Vietnamese cooking class.
 Plus, it’s a great way to help settle the culture shock you can face when arriving in Vietnam.

-Introduction Week does incur an additional US$25 (approximately AU$35) surcharge to cover the additional costs.
-There is also the chance to add the opportunity to explore the famous Cu Chi Tunnels during Introduction Week for an extra US$25 (approximately AU$35).
-If you wish to participate in the Introduction Week and Cu Chi Tunnel visit, you can indicate this on your application form or let your Program Manager know once you have been accepted.
+Introduction Week does incur an additional Add on for US$400 (approximately AU$658) to cover the additional costs.
+If you wish to participate in the Introduction Week, you can indicate this on your application form or let your Program Manager know once you have been accepted.

 Volunteer schedule example